mmaceira/RNN_for_Inferring_Intentions/README.md

 ### Check dataset

-You can check that the dataset is stored correctly with: \s\s
+You can check that the dataset is stored correctly with: <br>

-python main_data_load.py \s\s
+python main_data_load.py <br>

-It creates a folder input_waveform_aolivares_data/ with all the waveforms of the dataset \s\s
+It creates a folder input_waveform_aolivares_data/ with all the waveforms of the dataset <br>

 To run the examples just call: